-Warren Buffett has been quoted as once saying to his pilot that he should write down the top 25 things that he wanted to do in life, then circle his top 5 priorities, and finally label items 6-25 as “avoid at all costs” until items 1-5 were completed.
+Warren Buffett has been quoted as once saying to his pilot that he should write down the top 25 things that he wanted to do in life, then circle his top 5 priorities, and finally label items 6–25 as “avoid at all costs” until items he completed 1–5.

-The reason for this is that to reach full mastery can take a long time.
-Up to 10,000 hours of deliberate practice in many cases, as proposed by Malcolm Gladwell and Anders Ericsson.
+The reason for this is that reaching full mastery can take a long time.
+In many cases, up to 10,000 hours of deliberate practice, as proposed by Malcolm Gladwell and Anders Ericsson.
 This equates to nearly 7 hours a day of deliberate practice, every day, for four straight years.
-If we take these numbers seriously, it makes sense to not spread yourself too thin, unless you don’t want to develop mastery in anything.
+If we take these numbers seriously, it makes sense not to spread yourself too thin unless you want to develop mastery in anything.

 10. Well-roundedness and balance